 KAMA is an acronym in German - "Kurse von Asylsuchenden, MigrantInnen & Asylberechtigten" - which means "Classes by Asylum-Seekers, Migrants, and Those Who Have Been Granted Asylum."
 The model started in Vienna, Austria in 2006 and has since spread to multiple cities in Austria, Germany, and the UK.

 KAMA volunteers sit down with prospective teachers to discuss what classes they could lead.
 We then help work through a lesson plan, sort out the logistics, find a place to host it, advertise it, and then help run the class.
 We are incredibly flexible and are prepared to make any idea for a class happen!

 Image (L-R): Margo, Veronica, Will, Mariel, Anna, Ed.

-Will is the director and president of KAMA DC.
+Will is the president of KAMA DC.

 Mariel is a director of KAMA DC.

 John is the treasurer of KAMA DC.